 20:1 Bystander Intervention: 20:1 Bystander Intervention acknowledges the wide range of areas of interpersonal violence that is prevalent on college campuses, and as a result, this program expands beyond sexual assault prevention, offering education on a variety of topics around interpersonal violence prevention.

 M-HOPE: The Mental Health Outreach Peer Educators (M-HOPE) is a group of student ambassadors who strive to engage and educate the campus community in topics of mental health and wellness.

-The REACH (Real Education About College Health) peer education program heightens students’ awareness and understanding of health issues that directly affect their lives such as alcohol and other drugs, tobacco use, social life, HIV/AIDs, sexuality, self-esteem, peer pressure, relationships and healthy decision making.
+REACH: The Real Education About College Health (REACH) peer education program heightens students' awareness and understanding of health issues that directly affect their lives such as alcohol and other drugs, tobacco use, social life, HIV/AIDs, sexuality, self-esteem, peer pressure, relationships and healthy decision making.
 Additionally, peer educators sharpen their communication and leadership skills while also earning 4 credits.